top of page

 B. Number of immigrants on each plantation.
 Approximately 1085, of which there are 52 in the district, with 32 day laborers, 4 women, 8 children who appear in "Santa Rosa" plantation work independently as tenants.

-At the end of the document it reads: "In reports obtained from the owners of the plantations on which coolies (a derogatory term referring to Chinese laborers) have worked, it appears that their immigration has not had good results.
+"In reports obtained from the owners of the plantations on which coolies (a derogatory term for Chinese laborers) have worked, it appears that their immigration has not had good results.
 They are called lazy..."

 In 1908, a memo (below) is sent out by the Secretary of State.
 It reads as follows: